 - How does the post help your bottom line?
 What’s the goal of the post for you?

 Every blog post should have a goal for you.
 Some are intended simply to bring in lots of traffic which can be monetized with ads.
-Some are specifically to attract email subscribers and others sell a product whether your own or an affiliate.
+Some are specific to attract email subscribers and others sell a product whether your own or an affiliate.

 If you can answer all of these questions concisely then you have a good post on your hand.
 If not, it’s back to the drawing board.
 Do this for every type of audience that the post can help.
-If you think it can be helpful for two types of audiences, then answer all four questions for them.
+If you think it can be helpful for two types of audiences, then answer all the questions for them.

-Don’t dig too deep to try and find reasons, as you may be stretching for what’s simply not there.
+Don’t dig too deep to try and find reasons, as you may be reaching for what’s simply not there.
 This will also help you to know where and how to market your post as you define the audience that will find your content most useful.

 Read Other Blogs